JackyH56/CMPUT404-assignment-ajax/README.md

-Running this on the firefox will sometimes show Error:TypeError, could not figure out where the bug came from.
-Works fine on google chrome.
+**Running this on the Firefox will sometimes show Error:TypeError, could not figure out where the bug came from.
+If the error pops up, you can check the option for "Prevent this page from creating additional dialogues" and you should be able to draw.
+Works fine on Google Chrome from what I've tested.**

 CMPUT404-assignment-ajax
 ==============================